Climbing Finger Pulley Injury: Rehab and Splint Applications

 Pulleys in our fingers act much like the eyelets on a fishing rod.
 They work to keep the tendons that flex our fingers close to the bone, to create a mechanical advantage and limit “bowstringing” of the tendon on the hand.
 Pulleys are made out of very strong ligamentous connective tissue.
 There are 5 flexor pulleys in each finger (A1-5), the A2 and A4 pulleys being the most relevant to climbers.
 The muscles that flex your fingers and whose tendons run through these pulleys are the flexor digitorum profundus and flexor digitorum superficialis, both of which originate in the forearm.

 Pulley injuries occur when the ligamentous pulley structure cannot accommodate the forces being placed on it and it eventually shows structural failure.
+This is often associated with a loud pop, especially with a grade iii sprain.
 This happens through an excess of tolerable load placed on the fingertip.
 The angle of the finger joint near to the hand (PIP) also influences the amount of force translated to the pulley system, particularly the A2 pulley.
 The greater the angle (see: closed crimp position) the greater the amount of force.
 Anecdotally, pulley failure is usually seen when the crimped finger opens (eccentric failure) rather than when actively closing down.

 Should you be learning “How to H Tape”?

 A quick scan at the crag will usually reveal more taped digits than climbers but how much is that tape really helping?
 Of the two most common pulley taping methods: circumferential and H-taping, only H-taping showed any kind of clinically significant reduction in tendon to bone distance meaning that it can simulate some of the mechanical advantage provided by a pulley.
-What this neglects to address is the stretch of tape and how just a couple climbs will render any benefit from the tape moot as it becomes more slack.
+While this may protect superficial soft tissue what this neglects to address is the stretch of tape and how just a couple climbs will render any benefit from the tape moot as it becomes more slack.
 Taping also carries the risk of altering biomechanics potentially leading to compensations or injury elsewhere.

 Taping would also not be recommended as a prophylactic measure.
 From Dr. Schöffl, author of “One Move Too Many” and researcher of pulley failure re: preventative taping: “…we could not discern any positive effects either on the tendon-bone distance or on the finger strength for the healthy finger.”